SublimeText/ScopeNamingGuidelines/documents/001-base-scope.md

   Text in such syntaxes usually has special meaning, is not spell-checked and auto completions are enabled.

-- `embedding` is a special use case for syntaxes that are embedded later into the file.
-   The effect of an `embedding` scope is mostly transparent and the text vs. source decision is deferred to the following scope name.

 The second sub-scope level of the scope name should be the syntax name itself in lower-case alphanumeric characters.